xflc/kapa-pdf-takehome_SHARE/documentation/thoughts_and_findings.md

 ## Results

-The preliminary results were promising since it got the second and almost the third questions of esp8266_hardware_design_guidelines_en.pdf correctly (the model wrote RES12K, but got the pin number right).
+The preliminary results were promising since it got the second and almost the third questions of esp8266_hardware_design_guidelines_en.pdf correctly (the model wrote RES12K, but got the pin number right. see Note below*).
 However, the model broke the openai rate limits when trying to process esp8266-technical_reference_en.pdf.

+*NOTE: after encountering this error a few times, I went to the original PDF and saw that the ground truth itself was wrong in the initial `README.md`.
+The model preded "RES12K" correctly

 ### `21098-ESPS2WROOM-scan.pdf`